 Delaying Play Does Not Improve Your Odds of Landing the Jackpot

-Therefore, the machine will return €88,000 in smaller prizes out of every €100,000 wagered and €5,000 from the progressive jackpot, for a total of €93,000.
-However, if a player waits out until the jackpot builds to €9,000, this essentially means they are playing a slot with a different theoretical return.
-In this instance, they will get back €88,000 from smaller wins for every €100,000 wagered and €9,000 from the jackpot, for overall long-term returns of €97,000.
+Therefore, the machine will return €88,000 in smaller prizes for every €100,000 wagered and €5,000 from the progressive jackpot, for a total of €93,000.
+However, if a player waits until the jackpot grows to €9,000, they are effectively playing a slot with a different theoretical return.
+In this case, they will get back €88,000 from smaller wins for every €100,000 wagered and €9,000 from the jackpot, for overall long-term returns of €97,000.

 View more...Progressive Slots with the Largest Jackpot Wins